Musnik52/Final_proj/README.md

-# Project Airlock - Travel & Flights Hub
+# 🛫Project Airlock🛬 - Travel & Flights Hub

-Here is my final project for the
+This is my final project for the
 John Bryce Full-Stack Develepor's diploma requirement.
 *IMPORTANT*:
 Make sure to check and meet the requirements before initiating the project.
+This is a website where clients, airport companies and administrators can log-in and perform various actions, such as purchasing a flight ticket, updating information, create new users, change flight info & more!
 ## 🧬Project's DNA

 - _Back-end:_